 “One of my recording philosophies is the idea of reductive editing.
 I use the example of sculpture.
 There are two forms of sculpture.
 There is either assembling something out of things and putting them together, or there's getting the rock and chipping it down and reducing it to the final form.
 I think a lot of people tend to do recording that first way.
 They keep adding things to it.
 This is done completely the opposite way.” — Blake-Plock on the process of producing The Violencestring, “Work in Progress” by Sam Sessa, Baltimore Sun

 From 2008 to 2012, Blake-Plock was a board member of the High Zero Foundation — organizer of the annual High Zero Festival of Experimental Improvised Music — and a member of the Red Room Collective.
 His festival performances included sharing the stage in collaboration with Dan Deacon, Kenta Nagai, Wobbly, Jon Rose, Jennifer Walshe and many others.
-He has also performed as a member of John Berndt’s Second Nature — an improvising orchestra.
+Blake-Plock has performed in four editions of High Zero — 2009, 2010, 2012, and 2018.

 “As the night before, the final set at High Zero was a high-energy free-for-all.
 The performance was like a film loop of a train repeatedly hitting a car.
 Shelly Blake-Plock swirled cross-currents of feedback against his guitar amp and Rose Burt responded in kind with her baritone sax.
 Kenta Nagai and and Kate Porter were natural sparring partners: him unleashing a taut Chuck Berry scrawl, her pushing a fierce vibrato against the bridge of the cello.
 In the final minutes of the all-too-short set, Will Redman pummeled his drum kit, looking like a polished '50s drummer out of hell.” — Lars Gotrich, NPR Music, A Blog Supreme: High Zero Festival 2009

-In 2011, Blake-Plock took a brief musical detour into honky-tonk music with a group called Oella — named after both an old mill town and an Incan goddess.
+In 2011, Blake-Plock took a musical detour back into songwriting with the a honky-tonk music group called Oella — named after both an old mill town and an Incan goddess.
 They performed at Shakemore in 2012 and released a lo-fi recording of the set.
+Better-sounding audio of the song “Reno” appears on the official compilation of that year’s edition of the festival.
+Might also be some bootlegged video floating around.
 They performed their final show only months later at Baltimore’s Center Stage in 2013.

 “But did want to say thanks to CityPaper for anointing a lo-fi bootleg of our Shakemore set as the ‘ninth’ best ‘local country album’.
 Seriously, that's both very cool and completely hilarious.” — Oella

 In 2016, Blake-Plock began working with Matthew H. Welch again, this time on the SIGINT project.
-They released their first album — The Unreliable Narrator — and in 2018, Blake-Plock launched Anacamptic Media to release new music from that project as well as from his electronic music project called Pentary Th’ Mos.
-In the summer of 2018, Blake-Plock began writing soundtracks to accompany works of fiction, starting with his own novel, Qubit Hound.
+They released their first album — The Unreliable Narrator — and in 2018, Blake-Plock launched Anacamptic Media to release new music from that project as well as from his new electronic music project called Pentary Th’ Mos.

-In 2003, he published a book-length poem titled Baltimore which was premiered in a reading at Lehman Hall, and in 2010, he wrote and then shelved a novel about Enochian vision magick.
-Since 2013, he has been working on a book concerning esoteric ritual based in part on the W.B.
+In 2003, he self-published a book-length poem titled Baltimore which was premiered in a reading at Lehman Hall in Cambridge, MA.
+Through the mid-oughts, Blake-Plock picked up occasional work writing for alt-weeklies — including a rather non-sensical series of food articles that had very little to do with food — and contributed to a handful of blogs.
+In 2010, he wrote and then shelved an obscurely satirical coming-of-age mystery novel about Enochian vision magick.
+Since 2013, he has been working on a book concerning esoteric ritual based in part on W.B.
 Yeats’ Castle of Heroes and A Vision.
-In 2018, he completed work on a science fiction novel with the working title of Qubit Hound.
+And in 2018, he started work on a science fiction novel with the working title of Qubit Hound.

-Blake-Plock lives in Elkridge, Maryland with his wife, the architect MJ Wojewodzki.
+Blake-Plock lives in an old purple house in Elkridge, Maryland with his wife, the architect MJ Wojewodzki.
 They have three children.
 And a few cats.
 Shelly drives a Jeep.
 And has a bad knee.
 He sometimes walks with a cane.
 He prefers coffee to tea.
 Sometimes he responds to email, but it is easier to catch his attention on Twitter: @blakeplock.